Areas of Expertise

 Short Bio

-Claudia Hofmann, an expert in international security and conflict research, has been an associate fellow at DGAP's Center for Geopolitics, Geoeconomics, and Technology since July 2024.
+Claudia Hofmann, an expert in international security and conflict research, has been an associate fellow in DGAP’s Center for Geopolitics, Geoeconomics, and Technology since July 2024.

 Hofmann is currently executive director of online and executive programs at the School of International Service at American University in Washington, DC.
 Her professional career includes positions as associate fellow at the Royal Institute of International Affairs, Chatham House; visiting scholar at the SAIS Center for Transatlantic Relations at Johns Hopkins University; and Jennings Randolph Tapir Fellow at the United States Institute of Peace.
 She was also a researcher at the German Institute for International and Security Affairs and the German Institute for Development and Sustainability.

 Hofmann received her PhD in political science from the University of Cologne in 2006.
-She holds an MA in international conflict analysis from the Brussels School of International Studies at the University of Kent in Brussels, Belgium, and a BA (honors) in politics & government and history from the University of Kent in the UK.
+She holds an MA in international conflict analysis from the University of Kent’s Belgium-based Brussels School of International Studies and a BA (honors) in politics & government and history from the University of Kent in the UK.

 Languages